 Bridging Open-Source Flexibility with Industrial-Grade Security

 An alternative is to partner with a vendor that already has a secure SDLC and practices in place.
-Wind River Pulsar Linux, for example, is a containerized Linux distribution based on Yocto Project tools and processes that provides software engineers with the flexibility of an open-source environment alongside the backing of commercial-grade bug and vulnerability fixes (Figure 2).
+Wind River Linux, for example, is a containerized Linux distribution based on Yocto Project tools and processes that provides software engineers with the flexibility of an open-source environment alongside the backing of commercial-grade bug and vulnerability fixes (Figure 2).

 Not only does this architecture facilitate application integration from other popular Linux distributions like Red Hat or Ubuntu, it eases codebase updating and management by separating software components and reducing dependencies.

-As part of this maintenance, Wind River monitors security databases like MITRE for vulnerabilities that could impact Pulsar software components and also issues patches that can be downloaded directly from an online support system repository by the user.
+As part of this maintenance, Wind River monitors security databases like MITRE for vulnerabilities that could impact software components and also issues patches that can be downloaded directly from an online support system repository by the user.
 These patches can then be installed on any applicable OS containers.

 Open-Source Flexibility, Commercial-Grade Security, or Both?

 As the industrial IoT technology market continues to mature, the value of engineering is increasingly at the application layer and not in a system’s underlying infrastructure.

 Wind River Linux takes this concept to the next level by packaging a commercial-grade, secure distribution with certified hardware platforms that allow engineering teams to focus on application development in a familiar open-source environment.
 The combined solutions are available as a single bill of materials (BOM) item with maintenance included.

 According to a Wind River study, commercial Linux solutions can save industrial organizations up to 53 percent of the total cost of ownership (TCO) of developing, deploying, and maintaining a secure Linux distribution over the life of an IoT product—not to mention the potential ramifications of security exploits.